-How to communicate effectively and with Topic 3.8 respect while mentoring the mentees
+Unit C09 How to communicate effectively and Element 3 respectfully during the activities

 Have you ever met someone who uses jargon and 'expensive' English?
 Share with your colleagues how it made you feel.
 Stori gut.

 Bikpela tok.
 If you are ever given information to use when you provide mentoring, and it is full of jargon and 'expensive' English, then give it back to whoever gave it to you and ask them to make it easier to understand.
 And when you give it back to them, point to this wok mak from the National Standard long strongim tok bilong yu.